 Child First helps to heal and protect children and families from the effects of chronic stress and trauma by fostering strong, nurturing, caregiver-child relationships, promoting adult capacity and connecting families with needed services and supports.

 Stable and nurturing parent-child relationships are the cornerstone of emotional well-being and the foundation for language and cognitive development.

 High levels of adversity, in the absence of responsive, nurturing relationships, are “toxic” and damage the architecture of the developing brain of the young child, leading to enduring maladaptive patterns of emotional, cognitive, and physical development.

 Responsive, nurturing relationships buffer the child’s brain from high levels of stress and promote healthy functioning and resilience.

 It is much more effective to intervene early to promote the development of healthy brain structures than to attempt to repair circuitry after it has been hard-wired.

 Child First uses an ecological approach to understand the child.
-We focus on the child’s health and development, his important relationships, and the challenges experienced by his parents that prevent them from nurturing and supporting the child’s development.
+We focus on the child’s health and development, his important relationships, and the challenges experienced by his parents and caregivers that prevent them from nurturing and supporting the child’s development.

 All behavior has meaning.
 This is the way young children communicate.
-It is our goal to help parents reflect on and understand the feelings and motivations underlying their child’s behavior.
+It is our goal to help parents and caregivers reflect on and understand the feelings and motivations underlying their child’s behavior.

-- The goal of intervention is to enhance the parent’s capacity to provide sensitive, age-appropriate care, and protection, with mutual pleasure in the parent-child relationship.
+The goal of intervention is to enhance the parent’s and caregiver’s capacity to provide sensitive, age-appropriate care and protection, with mutual pleasure in the parent-child relationship.

 Treatment of behaviors alone limits the effectiveness, durability, and generalizability of interventions.

 To help a child we must help the family.
-All parents want to give their children the best possible opportunity to succeed.
-When parents face multiple stressors and their basic needs are not met, it is difficult for them to focus on the emotional and developmental needs of their children.
+All parents/caregivers want to give their children the best possible opportunity to succeed.
+When caregivers face multiple stressors and their basic needs are not met, it is difficult for them to focus on the emotional and developmental needs of their children.